Bizzaro/x230-osx/README.md

 * VGA (does not exist on real apple computers)

 ### Bugs
-* Sound works on resume after you sleep from menu once.
-Afterwards, everytime lid close and resume, sound will work
+* Sound works on resume after you sleep from menu.
+Afterwards, lid close and resume, sound will work
 * Boot screen logo glitch, reduce with custom logo = none, config.plist in Clover edit
 * -xcpm boot argument will cause kernel panic (KP)
 * Sleep LED/power LED will remain in blinking state after wake